 source for your email.
 For instructions on how to do this, see SPF

-send email from email addresses that use the domain alias.
-For example, adding
+Note that if you use aliases set up for your G Suite domain, you cannot send email from email addresses that use the domain alias.

 Bounce notifications when mail is not delivered